TJNaish/BE-FT-northcoders-news/README.md

 - Body-Parser 1.15.2
 - Express 4.16.3
 - Mongoose 5.2.4
-- Path 0.12.7

-You can quickly install of of these dependencies by navigating to the root folder of the project in your terminal and typing `npm i body-parser express mongoose path`
+You can quickly install of of these dependencies by navigating to the root folder of the project in your terminal and typing `npm i body-parser express mongoose`

 ## Modifying